Laurie Matthews: Biography

-Laurie's father, Rex Matthews, was the minister of the Uniting Church in Paddington, chaplain at the Royal Prince Alfred Hospital and Camperdown Children's Hospital, as well as a journalist and news sub-editor for The Australian.
+Rex Matthews, was the minister of the Uniting Church in Paddington, chaplain at the Royal Prince Alfred Hospital and Camperdown Children's Hospital, as well as a journalist and news sub-editor for The Australian.

-Laurie's brother Peter Matthews also served on the board of Yfoundations, from 1982-83 as treasurer and 1984 as a board member.
+Laurie's brother Peter Matthews also is on the board of Yfoundations, from 1982-83 as treasurer and 1984 as a board member.

 Career

 Caretakers Cottage

-Laurie together with his wife Sara Matthews, founded the Caretakers Cottage youth refuge in 1977.
-At the time, funding for the refuge came from the parish's Village Church Centre, however, Laurie and Sara ran the refuge for little and often no pay.
-Laurie later assumed the role of CEO of the organisation.
+Matthews together with his wife Sara, founded the Caretakers Cottage youth refuge in 1977.
+At the time, funding for the refuge came from the parish's Village Church Centre, however, Matthews and Sara ran the refuge for little and often no pay.
+Matthews later assumed the role of CEO of the organisation.

-Laurie had previously helped set up a local teen drop-in centre ("The Club") from 1972 until it merged into Caretakers Cottage several years later.
+Matthews had previously helped set up a local teen drop-in centre ("The Club") from 1972 until it merged into Caretakers Cottage several years later.

 Phone-A-Home

-In the early 1980s, Laurie had established an accommodation referral service, "Phone-A-Home," utilizing a computerized system of shared accommodation options in the local area.
+In the early 1980s, Matthews had established an accommodation referral service, "Phone-A-Home," utilizing a computerized system of shared accommodation options in the local area.
 The project allowed callers to seek accommodation while filtering for particular preferences such as "non-smokers, vegetarians, same musical interests."

 Other organisations

-In addition to serving as CEO of Caretakers Cottage, Laurie also serves on the board of Southern Youth and Family Services, a service based in Wollongong.
-Mr. Matthews was also a founding member Yfoundations, a peak body organisation for youth homelessness in New South Wales, and has served on its board during the years of 1989, 1997, 2003 through 2008, 2010, and 2011.
+In addition to being CEO of Caretakers Cottage, Matthews is on the board of Southern Youth and Family Services, based in Wollongong.
+Matthews was also a founding member Yfoundations, a peak body organisation for youth homelessness in New South Wales, and has been on its board during the years of 1989, 1997, 2003 through 2008, 2010, and 2011.

 In the media

-Laurie Matthews has been cited by the Australian media throughout his career on issues of youth homelessness.
+Matthews has been cited on issues of youth homelessness.
 His statements in the press include the prevalence of drug use among homeless youth, the lack of accommodation for homeless youth under the age of 16, on the close link between youth issues with the Ministry for Education (as opposed to the Ministry for Community Services), on the placement of (and the high costs associated with 24-hour supervision of) children in temporary hotel accommodation, following closure of the Ormond and Minali institutions (the last two state-run institutions for children in New South Wales), and on the closure of the Kings Cross and Central Sydney Adolescent Unit (KXCSAU), a service opened by the Department of Family and Community Services in 1986 and threatened with closure in 2012.

 Awards

-In 2015, Laurie Matthews was awarded with a Lifetime Achievement Award by Youth Action, a peak body organisation for young people and youth services in New South Wales.
+In 2015, Matthews was awarded with a Lifetime Achievement Award by Youth Action, a peak body organisation for young people and youth services in New South Wales.

 In 2017, he was awarded an Australia Day Community Service Award by Randwick City Council.